vzeizer/MentalHealth_Analysis/README.md

 ### Sentiment analysis by illness

 Now, it is going to be performed a sentiment analysis in the statements for the patients.
-The sentiments can be grouped into positive, neutral, or negative, depending on the results of the algorithmic classification.
+The sentiments can be grouped into positive, neutral, or negative, depending on the results of the algorithmic classification by using **[Text Blob](https://textblob.readthedocs.io/en/dev/quickstart.html)** approach.
 The figure below shows this for the current dataset, from which one can notice that a normal health status tends to have less negative sentiments

 The following figure shows each mental health status discriminated by the kind of sentiment